Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 iperf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.

 This guide explains in detail on how to integrate iperf3 with VPP's host stack for tcp termination cases.
-The integration is done via LD_PRELOAD which intercepts syscalls that are supposed to go into the kernel and reinjects them into VPP.
+The integration is implemented via LD_PRELOAD which intercepts syscalls that are supposed to go into the kernel and reinjects them into VPP.